vvvote/vvvote/doc/install.md

 * 2 webservers (e.g. apache oder ngnix /lighthttp v 1.4 can cause problems: it does not support the http-header "Expect: 100-continue-header" which cURL uses. --> no problem if you are not integrating vvvote into a system which automatically creates new elections and send them to vvvote using cURL)
 * a mysql server on each server
-* php version 5.3 at least and (both is automatically included in most distributions):
+* php version 5.3 at least, and the php extentions (all of the following are automatically included in most distributions, but if you want to compile yourself, you need to know):
- * php-pdo-mysql
+ * pdo-mysql
- * php GMD is recommended (it works without but the cryptographic calculations are about 200 times faster if you have GMD module)
+ * gmp or bcmath, where gmp is recommended (bcmath works but the cryptographic calculations are about 15-200 times faster if you have the gmp extention installed)
+ * curl (for oAuth2 and externalTokenAuth)

 Download vvvote
 ===============
-downlaod vvvvote in your home dir e.g. by executing the following command
+On each server, downlaod vvvvote in your home dir, e.g. by executing the following command

+	cd ~ # cd into your home dir
 	git clone https://github.com/pfefffer/vvvote.git

 copy the webclient and the backend directory to your webserver dir, e.g.: